BBC withdraws from UK business group over Scottish independence

-LONDON (Reuters) - The BBC is to suspend its membership of Britain’s leading business lobby group after deciding on Thursday to join a number of organizations protesting over the CBI’s move to officially campaign against Scottish independence.
+LONDON, April 24 (Reuters) - The BBC is to suspend its membership of Britain’s leading business lobby group after deciding on Thursday to join a number of organisations protesting over the CBI’s move to officially campaign against Scottish independence.

 The broadcaster is one of a list of companies, public agencies and universities to sever ties with the CBI after it registered with the Electoral Commission to support the campaign to stop Scotland from leaving the United Kingdom.